Post Summary: The best things to do at the Biltmore Estate with kids and our best tips for visiting with kids.

 *Looking for the best toddler carrier?
 Check out our guide on the best toddler carrier for travel.

 There are plenty of food options available right outside the home in a courtyard offering a few different options.
-Food will be slightly overpriced, but from what we hear it’s all delicious and fresh.
-In addition to the food near the home, there is a handful of nice sit down options at Antler Village.
+Food will be overpriced, but from what we hear it’s all delicious and fresh.
+In addition to the food near the home, there are a handful of nice sit down options at Antler Village.
 Every restaurant on the property is family-friendly.
 Since we knew we would be having a pricy day, we opted to pack our lunches and eat at tables near the quieter and much more peaceful garden area.
 You are allowed to bring in food, but you can’t picnic in estate dining locations, Antler Hill Village or Biltmore House areas, including the Front Lawn area of Biltmore House, Stable Courtyard, and South Terrace.

 You can bring water into the home, but it must be kept in a see-through plastic container.
-We had our nice stainless steel Hydroflask containers with us, and sadly they made us dump the water out before we entered the home.
+We had our stainless steel Hydroflask containers with us, and sadly they made us dump the water out before we entered the home.
 Any other beverages besides water will not be allowed into the house.

 There are three water fountains on the property, so you can refill a water bottle you bring.

 The Biltmore Estate is a hugely popular spot for tourists.
 Over 1.4 million people visit every year, so avoiding crowds will be difficult.
 Spring through Christmas are the most popular times of the year, and understandably so since each season offers something outstanding, whether it’s the spring blooms, the summer heat, the fall colors, or the festive holiday lights and decorations.
 There are a few things you can do though: